 How to deal with a snitch

 So what do you do if you’ve been on the receiving end of a snitch attack?
-Here are some tips to keep your cool and handle it like a pro:
+Here are some tips to maintain your composure and handle the situation professionally:

 1. Don’t give them ammo